AlviDab/Mangroves_ClimateChange/README.md

 2. The data to run the analysis starting from the code in "Code/02_prioritisation" is provided as RDS.
 3. To run the analysis and generate the figures, start with the first script in "Code/02_prioritisation" and run the rest in sequential order including those in "03_figures" and "04_patchwork_figures".

-Tipical run time is of a certain amount of hours (up to a couple of days, depending on the computing power of your machine) without running the code in "Code/01_data_processing".
+Typical run time is of a certain amount of hours (up to a couple of days, depending on the computing power of your machine) without running the code in "Code/01_data_processing".

 Data to run the code in "Code/01_data_processing" can be downloaded at: